Learn how to analyze ZYTO report data.

 Clues will become obvious when you begin to look for patterns, relationships, and trends.
 Learning to ask effective questions about the data will help draw out these clues when integrating ZYTO reports into your findings.

-Looking at the original dR values of the stressors or biomarkers, is there a stair step effect?
-For example, in this report, the dR values of some Virtual Items grouped around 80, the next most out of range group settled around 40, and a third group around 20.
+Looking at the original dR values of the stressors or biomarkers, is there a stair-step effect?
+For example, in this report, the dR values of some Virtual Items are grouped around 80, the next most out-of-range group settled around 40, and a third group was around 20.
 These might represent a pattern of energetic priority.

 How does the stressor dR compare to the range value?
 A dR of 60 compared to a range of 40 is less significant than a dR of 25 when the range value is 2.5.
 The further a stressor dR value is from the range, the more significant the stressor typically is for that person.

 If a wide range of products were scanned as balancer Virtual Items, do the preferred products tend to share a common category or indication?
 In this report, we can see that 4 out of the 6 products effect the respiratory system.